 Setting your PS5 as the primary console for game sharing is very similar to the 'primary PS4' setting.
 It's a great way to share games and content, even if you aren't physically around.
 Perfect for families, or for close friends.

-Now that you know how to set up your PS5 primary account, you may need some help dealing with the Disney Plus PS5 login error.
+Now that you know how to set up your PS5 primary account, take a look at how to fix PS5 game-sharing error.